TeamAilurus/ailurus/README.md

 # Ailurus

-Ailurus is a TypeScript Node.js Discord API framework.
+Ailurus is a work in progress TypeScript Node.js Discord API framework.
+We appreciate contributions from the community!

-## Todo
+## Broken stuff needing fixs

 -   [ ] Fix the Message structure (guild cannot be found)